 Tools to check your Attack Surface Management

-Use the CyberFurl public security report when you want to see the live signal on a real domain, and then step back to the See the vulnerability surface feature page when you need the wider workflow around posture, monitoring, or remediation.
+Use the CyberFurl EASM Solution when you want to see the live signal on a real domain.
+Modern asm tools facilitate comprehensive attack surface analysis, allowing your team to systematically achieve attack surface reduction over time.
+Step back to the EASM Solution page when you need the wider workflow around posture, monitoring, or remediation.
 That combination is usually much more useful than reading the standard in isolation.

 EASM is about what attackers can see from the outside: public hosts, subdomains, certificates, exposed services, and internet-facing assets.
 CAASM is broader internal asset correlation across cloud, endpoint, SaaS, and configuration sources.
 They overlap, but EASM is the outward-facing visibility layer while CAASM is the internal asset-unification problem.